loomio/loomio_channel_server/README.md

 # loomio_channel_server

+Update: This repo is no longer used.
+We adopted Actioncable, moved the hocuspocus server in the main repo, and rebuild the matrix bot stuff in ruby.

 This repo performs 3 node.js based functions for Loomio

 1. Live update via socket.io.
 So if a new comment is posted, you will see it appear.